Nuts & Bolts of German (Explanations): Modal verbs (Business German)

 Er will keine Sahne [essen].
 (He doesn’t want [to eat] any cream.)

-Modal verbs may also be used without another verb in the infinitive if a verb of motion (to go [gehen], to go/drive [fahren], to fly [fliegen]) or the idea of to do (machen, tun) is clearly understood, e.g.
+Modal verbs may also be used without another verb in the infinitive if a verb of motion (to go [gehen], to go/drive [fahren], to fly [fliegen]) or the idea of doing something (machen, tun) is clearly understood, e.g.

 Er muss jetzt nach Hause [gehen].
 (He has to go home now.)